 Fashion stylists can work for many different employers.
 They may be hired to work for magazines, advertisers, celebrities, production companies, or musicians.
 Additionally, many fashion stylists are self-employed and take on a variety of clients on a freelance basis.

-Can I Become a Fashion Stylist?
+How To Become a Fashion Stylist

 Fashion Stylist Salary Data